MaenoRyuko/AndroidAdvancePush/readme.md

 ### Contents：How to Use Filestore Function

-Through the creation of "mBaaS Shop List" App, the image displayed by the shop and PR image of the sale information to be managed using filestore.
+Through the creation of "mBaaS Shop List" App, the image displayed by the shop and PR image of the sale information to be managed using Filestore.

 ---
 ## About this Hands-on Seminar